ARTICLE I. NAME, ARTICLES OF ORGANIZATION, PRINCIPAL OFFICE & SEAL

 3.1.1 Regular Members

-All persons who have received a degree from the Massachusetts Institute of Technology (MIT), or who were registered at MIT for at least two terms with a class that has already graduated, are eligible to become a regular member upon the payment of dues.
+All persons who have received a degree from the Massachusetts Institute of Technology (MIT) are eligible to become a Regular Member upon the payment of dues.

 3.1.2 Associate Members

-Persons who do not qualify as Regular Members may apply to be Associate Members.
+Persons who do not qualify as Regular Members, including students currently attending MIT, may apply to be Associate Members.
+All persons who were registered at MIT for at least two (2) terms with a class cohort that has already graduated (e.g., the MIT undergraduate class of 2017) are eligible to apply to be Associate Members.
 Associate Members shall pay dues as established by the Board of Directors and shall be entitled to all the rights and privileges of membership as Regular Members except that Associate Members may not vote or hold office in BAMIT.
 Student members are considered to be Associate Members.

 3.1.3 Honorary Members

-By a two-thirds vote of the Board of Directors, persons not eligible to be Regular Members may be elected Honorary Members of a one-year term, five-year term, or life.
-Honorary membership is to recognize those persons who have donated tangible or intangible assets to BAMIT or otherwise furthered the goals of the organization.
+By a two-thirds vote of the Board of Directors, persons not eligible to be Regular Members may be elected Honorary Members of a one-year term, five-year term, or life term.
+Honorary membership is to recognize those persons who have donated tangible or intangible assets to BAMIT, or otherwise furthered the goals of the organization.
 Honorary Members may not vote or hold office in BAMIT.
 Honorary Members need not pay dues.

 3.3 Annual Meeting